 Learning progress and performance. openSAP keeps track of your learning progress and performance to provide you with respective course certificates, such as “Records of Achievement” and “Confirmations of Participation”.

-In order to keep you up-to-date.
-Within an existing business relationship between you and SAP, SAP may inform you, where permitted in accordance with local laws, about its products or services (including course announcements, recommendations and platform related information) which are similar or relate to such products and services you have already purchased or used from SAP.
+To keep you up-to-date.
+Within an existing business relationship between you and SAP, SAP might inform you, where permitted in accordance with local laws, about its products or services (including course announcements, recommendations and platform related information) which are similar or relate to such products and services you have already purchased or used from SAP.

 Surveys.
-SAP may invite you to participate in questionnaires and surveys.
+SAP could invite you to participate in questionnaires and surveys.
 These questionnaires and surveys will be generally designed in a way that they can be answered without any Personal Data.
-If you nonetheless enter Personal Data in a questionnaire or survey, SAP may use such Personal Data to improve its products and services.
+If you nonetheless enter Personal Data in a questionnaire or survey, SAP will use this Personal Data to improve its offerings.

-You can at any time object against SAP’s use of your Personal Data for these purposes by sending an email to email@example.com.
-In this case, SAP will carefully review any such objection and cease further use of the relevant information, unless SAP can claim compelling legitimate grounds for the use of the information, which override your interest in objecting or if SAP requires the information for the establishment, exercise or defense of legal claims.
+You can at any time object to SAP’s use of your Personal Data as set forth in this section by sending an email to email@example.com.
+In this case, SAP will carefully review your objection and cease further use of the relevant information, subject to SAP's compelling legitimate grounds for continued use of the information, which override your interest in objecting, or if SAP requires the information for the establishment, exercise or defense of legal claims.

 In the following cases, SAP will use your Personal Data only after you have provided a consent (Article 6 para.
 1 lit a GDPR).

 There are two ways to create a user account on openSAP.
 You can either register directly on openSAP with your name and e-mail address or use the SAP Cloud Identity for Single Sign-On.
 In both cases openSAP will create a minimal user profile containing the Personal Data needed for the provision of its services.
 If you decide to use SAP Cloud Identity for Single Sign-On, a centralized user profile will be created in addition.